This list of seasonal and indoor allergy terms can help you understand the conversations you and your doctor may have about your child’s allergies.

 Also known as urticaria, this is an outbreak of swollen, pale red bumps, patches, or welts on the skin that appear suddenly—either as a result of allergies, or for other reasons.

 Hypoallergenic is the characteristic of provoking fewer allergic reactions in allergy sufferers.
 That can mean a decreased tendency to cause allergies, however, it does not imply a complete elimination of allergy symptoms.

 The body's defense system that protects us against infections and foreign substances.

 A condition characterized by an overreaction of the immune system to certain proteins found inside, such as proteins from mold spores, pet dander, cockroach or dust mite droppings, etc. (can be "year-round allergies" or "perennial allergies")

 Parasitic, microscopic fungi (like Alternaria) that can float in the air like pollen.
 Mold is a common trigger for allergies and can be found in damp areas, such as the basement or bathroom, as well as in the outdoor environment in grass, leaf piles, hay, mulch, or under mushrooms.

 Medication that shrinks swollen nasal tissues to relieve symptoms of nasal swelling, congestion, and mucus secretion.

 A measure of the amount of allergens in the air.
 The counts are usually reported for mold spores and 3 types of pollen: grasses, trees, and weeds.
-The count is reported as grains per cubic meter of air and is translated into a corresponding level: absent, low, medium, or high.
+The count is reported as grains per cubic meter of air and is translated into a corresponding level: absent, low, moderate, high, very high.